-The role of Nano coating
+The Role of Nano coating

-Nano coatings are thin layers applied to the surface of a material to enhance its surface characteristics and appearance.
+Nano-coatings are thin layers applied to the surface of a material to enhance its surface characteristics and appearance.
 This broad category includes coatings that are used to increase a base material's durability or wear characteristics, offer corrosion resistance, or give other forms of protection.
-They can also be utilized to modify characteristics such as color, reflectivity, stickiness, and a variety of other things.
-Compared to conventional coating materials used in the construction industry, they offer a remarkable resistance to environmental pollutants because of their ability to self-assemble.
+They can also be modified characteristics such as colour, reflectivity, stickiness, and various other things.
+Conventional coating materials used in the building industry offer remarkable resistance to environmental pollutants because of their ability to self-assemble.

-There are many Nano coatings for international companies, including Nano-coat, which saves energy up to 50% of air conditioning consumption, ANZ paint, which saves 20% of the energy used in interior spaces and disperses more than 80% of sunlight, Super-Term coating provides energy from 20%-50% and reflects 95% of the sun's rays.
+There are many Nano-coatings for international companies, including Nano-coat, which saves energy up to 50% of air conditioning consumption, ANZ paint, which saves 20% of the energy used in interior spaces and disperses more than 80% of sunlight, and Super-Term coating provides energy from 20%-50% and reflects 95% of the sun's rays.

 Nano-technology-based thermal insulation materials such as Nano CaCO3 are environmentally and economically viable, as they have the potential to be produced using waste products from the cement manufacturing process, as well as generate revenue for the industry.
-The three routes of heat transmission in traditional thermal insulation materials are thermal conduction, heat flux and thermal radiation.
+Traditional thermal insulation materials have three ways of transmitting heat: thermal radiation, thermal conduction, and heat flux.
 In Nano-technology-based thermal insulation materials, one or more pathways of heat transmissions are impeded.
-Thus, they can reduce the heat transfer coefficient of building structures.
-A well-known heat transfer coefficient: Eq.
-(1), is as follows:
+Thus, they can reduce the building structures' heat transmission coefficient.
+The following is a common heat transfer coefficient, Eq.
+(1):

-$$U = \frac{1}{\frac{1}{h_i} + \sum{i=1}^{n} \frac{d_i}{\lambda_i} + \frac{1}{h_e}}$$ (1)
+$$U = \frac{1}{\frac{1}{h_i} + \sum{i=1}^n \frac{d_i}{\lambda_i} + \frac{1}{h_e}}$$ (1)